-Should you be arriving by bus or train then you might want to find somewhere to stay that’s closer to the train/bus station area, otherwise anyone arriving by car should really consider spending their time in Zakopane at the lovely Hotel Wersal.
+Should you be taking publiv transportation you might want to find somewhere to stay that’s closer to the train/bus station area.
+Anyone arriving by car should consider spending their time in Zakopane at the lovely Hotel Wersal.

 While there are a few other options I would recommend including this one, I’d say that you really should consider the Hotel Wersal if you’re looking for great value, bright rooms and a suitable location.

 In this post I want to share my experience staying at the hotel as well as go over some details of the hotel itself.

 The Hotel Wersal in Zakopane

 With about 45 rooms available, many of them offering an impressive view towards the High Tatras mountains, the hotel is very well equipped to handle a high number of guests without making it feel too crowded or impersonal.

 Everyone working is very friendly and goes out of their way to make sure that all of the guests are enjoying themselves during their stay.

 Right outside of the hotel is a large, peaceful garden that makes for a great place to relax and reflect on the day after exploring Zakopane or hiking up to Morskie Oko.

 On the inside of the hotel is a highly-rated restaurant that offers a wide selection of delicious menu items, there’s a conference room and even a ping-pong table where guests can pass the time if it’s raining, snowing or just inclement weather outdoors.

 Whether you’re looking for a quick weekend getaway from Krakow or you’re visiting the region and looking for somewhere to stay the Hotel Wersal really has all you need.